 #13: Strength Train 2-3 Times Per Week

-Strength training 2 to 3 times per week with total-body workouts is one of the most effective things you can add to your running workouts to help you run faster and hit a 10k PR.
+Strength training two to three times per week with total-body workouts is one of the most effective ways to improve your running speed and hit a 10K PR.

-Strength training helps prevent injuries, correct muscle imbalances, and make your legs stronger for a more powerful running stride.
+Strength training helps prevent injuries, correct muscle imbalances, and strengthen legs for a more powerful running stride.

 #14: Live Like an Athlete

-Any time you want to hit a PR, the lowest hanging fruit to work on—where you’ll get your biggest bang for your buck—is with adjusting your training.
+Any time you want to hit a PR, the lowest-hanging fruit to work on—where you’ll get the biggest bang for your buck—is adjusting your training.

-However, once you’ve optimized your training program and are doing the right workouts and hitting your goal paces, you will need to expand your efforts to lifestyle improvements that can support your overall athletic performance.
+However, once you’ve optimized your training program, are doing the right workouts, and are hitting your goal pacing strategy, you will need to expand your efforts to lifestyle improvements that can support your overall athletic performance.

-You should eat a nutritious diet with minimally-processed foods and a wide range of healthy natural foods, get at least 7 to 8 hours of quality sleep every night, drink plenty of water and limit alcohol and soda, and minimize stress.
+You should eat a nutritious diet with minimally processed foods and a wide range of healthy natural foods, get at least 7 to 8 hours of quality sleep every night, drink plenty of water, limit alcohol and soda, and minimize stress.

-As much as possible, live your life like a champion athlete by maintaining a positive mindset, making healthy choices, and having a focused vision on your goals.
+Live your life like a champion athlete by maintaining a positive mindset, making healthy choices, and having a focused vision of your goals.

-If you need guidance training for your 10k PR, take a look at our 10k training resources.
+If you need guidance training for your 10K PR, look at our 10k training resources: